CatosY/Smegma-OS/README.md

 ![Logo](Logo.png)

-# FemboyOS
+# Smegma-OS

-FemboyOS is a GNU/Linux distribution, based on [Linux From Scratch](https://linuxfromscratch.org/), with some modifications.
+Smegma-OS is a GNU/Linux distribution, based on [Linux From Scratch](https://linuxfromscratch.org/), with some modifications.

-> [!WARNING]
+## Package managment

+Smegma-OS will use a custom package manager, [Fempkg](https://github.com/Sugaryyyy/Fempkg), a custom made source based package manager based on femboy semen.

+> [Tiny thing that doesnt matter]
-> FemboyOS is very much in development, and shouldn't be used as a daily driver.
+> Smegma-OS is very much in development, and shouldn't be used as a daily driver.
 Expect errors and kernel panics.
 You have been warned.

-## Package managment

-FemboyOS will use a custom package manager, [Fempkg](https://github.com/Sugaryyyy/Fempkg), a custom made source based package manager.